 My Giant Pegboard Tutorial

-I’m currently leaning toward B — white frame with a light turquoise blue pegboard.
+I ended up picking B — white frame with a light turquoise blue pegboard.
 I like the monochromatic nature of it.
 Once I put all of my tools, ribbons, and other things on the pegboard, it’s going to get real colorful, real fast.

 Remember, I love seeing your ideas—please share your pegboards over at my Craft Room Organization Facebook group!